NorskRegnesentral/shapr/README.md

 [![CircleCI](https://circleci.com/gh/NorskRegnesentral/shapr.svg?style=svg&circle-token=7c2a3a4edc870b4694982f0fe8ac66f92d639099)](https://circleci.com/gh/NorskRegnesentral/shapr)

-The most common task of machine learning is to train a model which is able to predicts an unknown outcome (reponse variable) based on a set of known input variables/features.
-When using such models for real life applications, it is often crucial to understand why certain set of features lead to exactly that prediction.
-However, explaining predictions from complex or seemingly simple machine learning models is a practical and ethical question, as well as a legal issue.
+The most common task of machine learning is to train a model which is able to predict an unknown outcome (repsonse variable) based on a set of known input variables/features.
+When using such models for real life applications, it is often crucial to understand why a certain set of features lead to exactly that prediction.
+However, explaining predictions from complex, or seemingly simple, machine learning models is a practical and ethical question, as well as a legal issue.
 Can I trust the model?
 Is it biased?
 Can I explain it to others?
 We want to explain individual predictions from a complex machine learning model by learning simple, interpretable explanations.

-Shapley values is the only prediction explanation framework with a solid theoretical foundation \[cite lundberg\].
+Shapley values is the only prediction explanation framework with a solid theoretical foundation (Lundberg and Lee (2017)).
 Unless the true distribution of the features are known, and there are less than say 10-15 features, these Shapley values needs to be estimated/approximated.
-Popular methods like Shapley Sampling Values (Štrumbelj and Kononenko (2014)), SHAP/Kernel SHAP (Lundberg and Lee (2017)), and to some extent TreeSHAP (Lundberg, Erion, and Lee (2018)), ignore this dependence when approximating the Shapley values for prediction explanation.
+Popular methods like Shapley Sampling Values (Štrumbelj and Kononenko (2014)), SHAP/Kernel SHAP (Lundberg and Lee (2017)), and to some extent TreeSHAP (Lundberg, Erion, and Lee (2018)), assume that the features are independent when approximating the Shapley values for prediction explanation.
 This may lead to very inaccurate Shapley values, and consequently wrong interpretations of the predictions.
 Aas, Jullum, and Løland (2019) extends and improves the Kernel SHAP method of Lundberg and Lee (2017) to account for the dependence between the features, resulting in significantly more accurate approximations to the Shapley values.
 See the paper for details.

 This package implements the methodology of Aas, Jullum, and Løland (2019).

 The following methodology/features are currently implemented:

--   Native support of explanation of predictions with the following model classes "glm", "lm","ranger", "xgboost" and "gam".
+-   Native support of explanation of predictions with the following model classes `stats::glm`, `stats::lm`,`ranger::ranger`, `xgboost::xgboost` and `mgcv::gam`.
 -   Accounting for feature dependence assuming the features are Gaussian (Aas, Jullum, and Løland (2019)).
 -   Accounting for feature dependence with a Gaussian copula (Gaussian dependence structure, any marginal) (Aas, Jullum, and Løland (2019)).
--   Accounting for feature dependence using the Mahlanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019)
+-   Accounting for feature dependence using the Mahalanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019)
 -   Combine any of the three methods
--   Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) to optimization of bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).
+-   Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) when optimizing the bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).

 <!--
 Current methodological restrictions: